-Santa Monica is a city located in California.
-With a 2020 population of 90,555, it is the 89th largest city in California and the 374th largest city in the United States.
-Santa Monica is currently declining at a rate of -0.47% annually but its population has increased by 0.91% since the most recent census, which recorded a population of 89,736 in 2010.
-Santa Monica reached it's highest population of 92,545 in 2015.
-Spanning over 16 miles, Santa Monica has a population density of 10,761 people per square mile.
+Santa Monica is a city located in Los Angeles County California.
+Santa Monica has a 2023 population of 87,976.
+Santa Monica is currently declining at a rate of -1.73% annually and its population has decreased by -5.11% since the most recent census, which recorded a population of 92,711 in 2020.

 Santa Monica is a city located in the state of California.
 It is located in Los Angeles County and is located on the Santa Monica Bay.
 This city is most known for its beautiful beaches and attractions, including the Santa Monica Pier.
 It is because of this that Santa Monica is a top resort city in the United States.

 Santa Monica’s top employer is the City of Santa Monica, which employs over 2,500 people.
 Santa Monica – UCLA Medical Center, Santa Monica College, Saint John’s Health Center and the Santa Monica-Malibu Unified School District are also top employers in the area.
 Santa Monica is also the site for many game development studios, including Activision Blizzard.

 Santa Monica’s population in its earliest years reflected significant growth.
 This growth slowed in 1940 after topping 50,000.
 In the 1980s, growth halted before declining during the 1990s and early 2000s.
 However, the last census in 2010 showed that the population was once again on the rise.
 Current estimates show that the community is up over 3% since the previous census, indicating that this city is well on its way to hitting 100,000 residents.